 3. Finger millet (ragi)

-One of the most popular and commonly consumed millet there could be.
-Due to ragi’s nutrition, it can be considered a good replacement for rice and wheat.
+Ragi is one of the most popular and commonly consumed millets.
+Due to its nutritional value, it can be considered a good replacement for rice and wheat.

-The most notable nutritional feature is that it is a rich source of calcium and other minerals.
+It is also a rich source of calcium and other essential minerals.

 4. Pearl millet (Bajra)

-The study has shown that Pearl millet or bajra is said to be a miracle millet with iron content which 8 times higher than that present in rice.
+A study has revealed that Pearl millet or Bajra has iron content 8 times higher than rice.

-Other facts about pearl millet nutrition are that it is also rich in protein, fibre, and minerals such as calcium and magnesium.
+Bajra is also rich in protein, fibre, and other minerals such as calcium and magnesium.

-Consumption of pearl millet will help ease constipation issues and any problems with digestion as well.
+Since it has good fibre content, pearl millet/Bajra will help ease constipation issues and any problems with digestion.

-Because of the nutritional line-up, it can also make for a good lactagogue.
-Therefore, it induces lactation and help in efficient milk secretion.
+Because of its nutritional value, it can also make for a good lactagogue.
+Therefore, it induces lactation and helps in efficient milk secretion.

 Start now with our FREE Diet consultation worth Rs.
 1500/-